 The budgeted by RCI-Royal Caribbean USD 165 million drydocking was initially planned to take place between March 13 and May 9.
-However, due to the global Coronavirus pandemic (that started in mid-March), Navantia Shipyard was closed.
+However, due to the global pandemic (that started in mid-March), Navantia Shipyard was closed.
 The 58-day project was postponed for May-June and revised, with most of the changes eventually dropped.

 The cruise liner's refurbishment 2020 was replanned as a 30-day "technical drydock".
 Instead of doing the originally planned upgrades, Royal Caribbean (world's second-largest cruise shipowner) decided to do mainly technical upgrades and regular maintenance works.
 All the refurbishment works for the passenger staterooms and onboard venues (enhancing old ones and adding new) were cancelled.
 The decision was also reasoned with limiting foreign subcontract workers at the shipyard.